harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-infrastructure/connect-chaos-infrastructures.md

   ![Create Infra](./static/connect-chaos-infrastructures/2.select-linux.png)

-1. Specify details to enable chaos on LCI, including the name of the infrastructure and optionally a description and tags.
-Additionally, you can also specify the [advanced setup](./linux-chaos-infrastructure-advanced-management.md#advanced-setup) options for the infrastructure.
-Then, select **Next**.
+1. On the next screen, enter a **Name** for the infrastructure, and optionally, a **Description** and **Tags**.

   ![Specify Details](./static/connect-chaos-infrastructures/3.configure-chaos.png)

-1. Copy the command, select **Done**, and execute the copied command in your Linux machine.
+  You can also specify the [advanced setup](./linux-chaos-infrastructure-advanced-management.md#advanced-setup) options for the infrastructure.

+1. Select **Next**.

   ![Execute Command](./static/connect-chaos-infrastructures/4.deploy-infra.png)

+1. On the next screen, copy the command to set up Linux chaos access, select **Done**, and then execute the copied command on your Linux machine.

 ## Validate the chaos infrastructure installation

-- After applying the manifest, Harness will take some time to set up all the chaos infrastructure resources.
-Once everything is set up, the chaos infrastructure's connection state reflects `CONNECTED`.
+After the final step of adding chaos infrastructure, Harness takes some time to set up all the chaos infrastructure resources.
+Once everything is set up, the chaos infrastructure's connection status is `CONNECTED`.

 ![Infrastructure State](./static/connect-chaos-infrastructures/infrastructure-state.png)

 That's it!
-Now you are all set to inject chaos into your infrastructure.
+Now you're all set to inject chaos into your infrastructure.